bjornbytes/lovr-docs/guides/Compiling.md

   - Other: Check `ndk-bundle/prebuilt` folder to see a list of them.
 - Set `CONFIG_ANDROID_KEYSTORE` to the path to the keystore file.
 See "Creating a Keystore" below for instructions on how to create a keystore.
-- Set `CONFIG_ANDROiD_KEYSTORE_PASS` to the password to the keystore file.
+- Set `CONFIG_ANDROID_KEYSTORE_PASS` to the password to the keystore file.
 This can be used in multiple ways, described in "Creating a Keystore" below.
 - Optional: To use a custom Android manifest XML, set `CONFIG_ANDROID_MANIFEST`.
 - Optional: To embed assets in the APK (e.g. a project folder), set `CONFIG_ANDROID_ASSETS`.